 12:50 p.m.
 ET - Dan Mullen, Mississippi State

 1:10 p.m.
 ET - Gus Malzahn, Auburn

-CollegePressBox.com is the official media website for Division I football.
-Access and download weekly game notes, quotes, statistics, media guides, headshots, logos and more for the conference and each of its member schools.
+COLLEGEPRESSBOX.COM CollegePressBox.com is the official media website for Division I football.
+Access and download weekly game notes, quotes, statistics, media guides, headshots, logos and more for conference and member schools.